B

 Brown Butter Chocolate Chip Cookies

 I know some people are not going to be with me with the flaky sea salt on top but trust me.
 It makes the chocolate flavor sing, it pairs SO well with the sweetness making it better but you also get the salty and it’s great.
 Could you omit?
 Of course but I’m going to advocate to add it.
-Also, if you’ve never had flaky sea salt, it’s a top tier salt and it’s not too expensive on amazon.
+Also, if you’ve never had flaky sea salt, it’s a top tier salt and it’s not too expensive.
 It’s a great finishing salt for a lot of things.
+It’s not the same as kosher or sea or table salt, so don’t try any of those.
+This is what you want.

 It’s also worth noting that bread flour changes the texture of the cookie and if you don’t have any, it’s worth getting a bag.
 Besides, then you can also bake up some bread with it when you’re done!
 If I had to recommend some that might feel like they are in the same vein maybe try: Brown Butter Brioche or Super Soft Brown Butter Cinnamon Rolls.

 • Bread Flour – Using about half bread flour of the total flour content doesn’t dramatically change the cookie but it adds a lot of chew.
-Which personally I think is the best texture for a CCC.
-You might not notice like wow these are so different but I think you will notice how good the texture is.
+I love when a cookie has a dense chewy center and lightly crisp buttery edges.
+Personally I think it is the best texture for a CCC.
+You might not notice like wow these are so different but I do think you will notice how pleasant the texture is.

 • Brown Butter – If you’ve had brown butter in anything, you know the incredible flavor it adds, so you know why we add it here.
 I use a blend of half browned butter and half regular unsalted, just because sometimes when you only use browned you can get a weird texture.
-This blend works very nicely though.
+This blend works very nicely though, retaining some of the moisture but still getting all the same flavor.

 • Milk Chocolate AND Semi-Sweet – I wanted the chocolate to not be one note so we added both creamy and sweet milk chocolate with the richer/darker semi-sweet.
 You could also easily swap out the semi-sweet for something darker if that’s your preferred chocolate.